 3. A Cross-Device Marketing Approach Enables Consistent, Streamlined Communication With Your Target Customers

 Every marketer knows that a consistent brand identity can lead to great things.
 This is primarily because consistent visuals and messaging give your prospects and customers a strong sense of what your brand is all about.
-Beyond this, consistency is important because it will keep your prospects engaged.
-Two-thirds find it frustrating when content doesn’t synchronize across their devices—leading to dropped sales and lower revenue.
+Beyond this, consistency is important because it will keep shoppers engaged.
+Two-thirds find it frustrating when content doesn’t synchronize across their devices — leading to dropped sales and lower revenue.

 Interested in setting up your own cross-device marketing campaign strategy?
 Sign up for a free account here and unlock the ability to reach your audiences across all platforms and devices.